sulliops/CPSC-1011-autograder/README.md

 5. `removeEmptyLines(text)`: This function works with a few helper functions to strip string outputs of empty lines and instances of more than one space.
 6. `customAssertMultiLineEqual(self, first, second, msg)`: Custom-edited version of `unittest`'s `assertMultiLineEqual()` function that uses a few helper functions to re-format diff checks for output comparisons.
 7. `checkSourceFiles(utest, files)`: Function that leverages `checkFiles()` (used in `test_checkFiles`) to ensure all source code (`.c`) files are present before compilation.
 Fails compilation test if files are missing.
 Used to stop the compilation test prematurely.
+    1. This method expects a list of strings to iterate through.
+If only one source file needs to be checked, it should still be passed as a single-item list.
-8. `checkExecutables(utest, executables)`: Function that checks to see if all expected executables (usually just one) are present (indicating compilation has succeeded).
+9. `checkExecutables(utest, executables)`: Function that checks to see if all expected executables (usually just one) are present (indicating compilation has succeeded).
 Fails test if executables are missing.
 Used to stop output tests prematurely (so as not to give away answers through diff checks).
+    1. This method expects a list of strings to iterate through.
+If only one executable needs to be checked, it should still be passed as a single-item list.
+    2. See [Notes](https://github.com/sulliops/python-Gradescope-autograder#notes) for information about checking variably-named executables produced by Makefiles.
-9. `checkForUninitializedChars(str)`: Function that checks output (passed in as `str`) for Unicode NULL character `\u0000`, which is printed by uninitialized characters in student program output and not caught by `UnicodeDecodeError`. `str` should be passed in like `stdout.strip().decode('utf-8')` for maximum efficiency.
+10. `checkForUninitializedChars(str)`: Function that checks output (passed in as `str`) for Unicode NULL character `\u0000`, which is printed by uninitialized characters in student program output and not caught by `UnicodeDecodeError`. `str` should be passed in like `stdout.strip().decode('utf-8')` for maximum efficiency.

 ----